 2L In-House Competition

 The subject area of the competition varies from year to year.
-Students choose their own partners and team.
-The top eight teams become members of KU's Moot Court Council in their third year of law school.
-Also in their third year, these teams represent KU in various national and international moot court competitions.
+Each individual will have to write on one issue.
+The top 16 individuals become members of KU's Moot Court Council in their third year of law school and will represent KU in various national and international moot court competitions.

 The law firm of Foulston Siefkin LLP provides prizes for the best oral advocates and for the authors of the best briefs in the competition.